Han Song (politician): Career

 Han joined the Chinese Communist Party (CCP) in January 1986, and entered the workforce in August 1989.

 Han successively served in the Ministry of Foreign Trade, State Council, and State Administration for Industry and Commerce.

 In March 2006， Han was transferred to northwest China's Shaanxi province and appointed vice mayor of Xi'an, in addition to serving as director of Xi'an International Port Area Management Committee and chairman of Xi'an International Land Port Investment and Development Co., Ltd..
 In January 2015, he was admitted to standing committee member of the CCP Xi'an Municipal Committee, the city's top authority.
 He was made deputy party secretary in January 2017, concurrently serving as president of the Party School and secretary of the Political and Legal Affairs Commission.
 In March 2022, he took office as chairperson of Xi'an Municipal People's Congress, the city's top legislative body.

 Downfall

 On 14 July 2025, Han was put under investigation for alleged "serious violations of discipline and laws" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.
+Han was expelled from the party and dismissed from the public office on 6 February 2026.